jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

 name: hello-rest-example
 title: Hello REST Solution
 category: sales
 # onFocus is triggered whenever the jig is displayed.
-The sync-entities action in the global action calls the Jigx REST function and populates the local SQLite tables on the device with the data returned from REST service
+# The sync-entities action in the global action calls the Jigx REST function
+# and populates the local SQLite tables on the device with the data returned
+# from REST service.
 onFocus:
   type: action.execute-action
   options:
     action: load-data
 # onLoad is triggered when the solution is loaded on the device.
-The sync-entities action in the global action calls the Jigx REST function and populates the local SQLite tables on the device with the data returned from REST service
+# The sync-entities action in the global action calls the Jigx REST function
+# and populates the local SQLite tables on the device with the data returned
+# from REST service.
 onLoad:
   type: action.execute-action
   options:
     action: load-data

-widgets:
-  - size: 1x1
+tabs:
+  home:
     jigId: list-customers
+    icon: home-apps-logo
 ```
 :::